TommiPrami/Delphi.Parallel.FileScanner/README.md

 It scans given list of floders in parallel.
 If you can divide it those smaller pieces, then it startts to pay off (E.g not much use, if to scan only one large folder).

 TODO:
-  - Code needs further drefactoring
+  - Code needs further refactoring
   - Filtering should be done while searching,
     - At least for prefixes, why to start scan if folder is ignored
   - ...